luiscoco/Flutter_Installation/README.md

-# How to install Flutter in your laptop
+# How to install Flutter in your laptop and create a Mobile Device simulator with Android Studio

 ## 0. Prerequisites